reedessick/video-game-camp/README.md

 *Design*

 Find images online (or draw your own!) for the different characters and levels you described on Day 1.
+Make sure to write down where you found your images in your notebook!

 *Code*